pacificclimate/scip-backend/README.md

 $ poetry install
 ```

-This is a `flask` application; it is configured by setting environment variables for `flask` to read:
+This is a [Flask](https://flask.palletsprojects.com/en/2.3.x/) application; it is configured by setting environment variables for Flask to read:

 ```bash
 $ export FLASK_APP=scip.wsgi:app #what app to run